 All of the countries in the SWIO region have planned or existing fisheries management plans, and fisheries regulations and measures for their fisheries in general or for certain sectors.
-A review of national fisheries legislation in the SWIO region has shown however that fisheries related legislation in the SWIO region is generally outdated and weak (Swan 2012).
-Although all countries within the SWIO region have national fisheries laws, many of these laws do not fully implement the binding obligations of international fisheries instruments or regional organisations, nor do they reflect up to date "best practices" of fisheries legislation (Swan 2012).
+A review of national fisheries legislation in the SWIO region has shown however that fisheries related legislation in the SWIO region have not planned all countries within the SWIO region have national fisheries laws, many of these laws do not fully implement the binding obligations of international fisheries instruments or regional organisations, nor do they reflect up to date "best practices" of fisheries legislation (Swan 2012).
 Furthermore, few priority species are explicitly covered in the existing or planned fisheries management plans, or have established biological reference points (Heileman 2012).
 A further review of national legislation should therefore be considered and management plans should be revised to incorporate stock assessment information and to explicitly consider the priority species and the major fisheries that target them.